 More about Linda

-Linda works in Private Practice part time and is currently a counsellor at Carers Victoria.
-She worked previously for six years as the manager of Client Support Services in a Melbourne Palliative Care service.
-Linda held a position as Executive Officer at the Critical Incident Stress Management Foundation Australia (now CIMA) up until July 2010.
+Linda works in Private Practice part time and is currently working in counselling and education in a community based Palliative Care service.
+She previously worked as a counsellor at Carers Victoria, was the manager of Client Support Services in a Melbourne Palliative Care service and was the Executive Officer at the Critical Incident Stress Management Foundation Australia (now CIMA).

 Linda was a foundation member of the Stillbirth and Neonatal Death Support organisation (SANDS Victoria), and was one of two consultants employed to establish the Centre for Grief Education (now Australian Centre for Grief and Bereavement)and she worked at the Centre for 5 years as the Coordinator of Education and Training.